juliensees/Google-cybersecurity-certificate-notes/module-7.md

           print(time)
           time = time + 2.

+- Below example will print in a list, everything from 5000 to 5150, but only divisible by 5

+        i = 5000
+        while i <= 5150:
+          print (i)
+          i = i + 5

+- Below will show a list of ip addresses in list form. but if print(ip_addresses) was there, would list all 6, 6 times. but when print(i) is used, it knows ip_addresses is a list

+        ip_addresses = ["192.168.142.245", "192.168.109.50"]

+        for i in ip_addresses:
+          print(i)

      - Another example below shows two variables created
             - with "While" loops, the variables are created separately!
             - the last line doesn't need to be indented because the action occurs outside the loop.                   basically once it's finished the loop (got to 5 devices), the loop stops and performs the next.            action in line